Mediaeval Fields on Pinzarie Hill

 The Four Fields

-The four fields W,X,Y and Z above the stell have been mapped as well as I could on map 12 and the exact number of rigs and their position have been marked.
+The four fields W,X,Y and Z above the stell have been mapped as well as I could on the map below and the exact number of rigs and their position have been marked.
 I have failed to show the S-shapes properly, but these show up well on the photo.
 These run-rig fields sloped fairly gently to the west-south-west and lay on the shoulder of the hill.
 The earth dyke running down the centre north to south is a huge bank of stones containing a number of large boulders and is still there, having been left as a forestry ride.
-The PHOTO *G on 12 was taken from Thistlemark, facing east and up the hill.
+The photo of these fields was taken from Thistlemark, facing east and up the hill.
 With the sun at a low angle the old fields showed up beautifully, as did the old loans leading up to these high fields.
 The forestry road has now cut right through the middle of this area.

 This field had 22 rigs in 100 metres, widely-spaced in the north, closely in the south.
 The lower west side was unsuitable for cultivation, being too wet.
 The earth dyke in the north-west corner was not clear.
 A prominent hawthorn stood on the edge of cultivation and stands yet by the forestry road.